HolgerHeckeroth/buchla-cutout-cover/README.md

 # Buchla Cutout Cover

-A 3D printable cover for the cutout in the bottom of Buchla boats.
+A 3D printable cover for the cutout in the bottom of Buchla boats made with Autodesk Fusion 360.

 ![Buchla Cutout Cover](img/cover1.jpg)